What is Magnolia Extract?

 Magnolia is generally safe for consumption, barring certain exceptions.
 However, there are few clinical studies to determine an effective dose and relative toxicity levels in humans.
 One study found that a toothpaste with 0.3 percent magnolia extract sufficiently reduced plaque and gingivitis by 60 percent (x).
 Another study showed that 94 percent of participants tolerated a 50 mg preparation with no side effects over a 24 week period.
 A separate study showed that doses up to 2,500 mg/kg had no toxic effects in mice (x).

 The FDA does not regulate sale or production for the extract, so blend concentrations and dosages can vary greatly.
 The recommended dosage for magnolia extract powder is 1,600 mg (⅔ teaspoon) daily with meals.

 Keep in mind that while supplements aim to promote general well-being, they are not a substitute for professional medical advice.
 Before taking any supplements, make sure to consult a doctor about any existing medical conditions.

 Magnolia extract comes from the magnolia tree and for thousands of years it was part of traditional Chinese medicine to manage a wide variety of conditions, including gingivitis, stress and anxiety, pain, inflammation, menopause symptoms and skin irritation.
 Honokiol and magnolol are the active components in magnolia extract.
 Research shows that both compounds have numerous therapeutic properties and may have the potential for medicinal use.

-Adding magnolia extract to a daily routine may help promote healthy skin, reduce inflammation, generate better sleep and work as an antioxidant.
+Adding the extract to a daily routine may help promote healthy skin, reduce inflammation, generate better sleep and work as an antioxidant.
 Magnolia is generally safe for consumption, with few side effects.
 However, it is best to speak to a doctor before using this supplement.
 It is not a cure for any medical condition.
 Instead, supplements aim to benefit overall health.